jdwrhodes/Movies-ETL/README.md

 ## Purpose

-This project was to import movie and ratings data from csv and json files, clean, transform, and export into a prostgres database.
+This project was to import movie and ratings data from csv and json files.
+Once imported the data was cleaned, transformed, and exported into a prostgres database.